JohannesStutz/100-days-of-code/r1-log.md

 ### R1D28
 Got a challenge for an ML internship application!
 Worked on this (computer vision problem) but cannot share on Github unfortunately.

+### R1D29
+Worked on CV project.
+Learned about and implemented a basic ML concept: k-fold cross validation.